A Trump-endorsed Republican could end up running New York: The rise of Lee Zeldin

 Mr Zeldin’s campaign, meanwhile, has accused the district attorney of abandoning his duties and “refusing to enforce the law” after Mr Bragg pledged that his office would limit the kinds of cases for which prosecutors would seek prison sentences.

-The pledge outraged right-wing tabloids and Republican officials.
-Though, the likely impact of Mr Bragg’s policy would have had a significant impact on hundreds of people routinely sent to jail for nonviolent crimes, an effort that has seen increasingly bipartisan support.
+The pledge outraged right-wing tabloids and Republican officials, although the likely impact of Mr Bragg’s policy would have had a significant impact on hundreds of people routinely sent to jail for non-violent crimes, an effort that has seen increasingly bipartisan support.

-His campaign has pledged to end cashless bail, a policy set up to reduce the number of people incarcerated before trial on misdemeanors and nonviolent offenses, that GOP campaigns have repeatedly tried to tie to crime trends.
+His campaign has pledged to end cashless bail, a policy set up to reduce the number of people incarcerated before trial on misdemeanours and nonviolent offences, that GOP campaigns have repeatedly tried to tie to crime trends.
 New York’s Division of Criminal Justice Services, however, has reported that the re-arrest rate is “nearly identical” since the reforms were implemented in 2020.

 Criminologists have not made any connections between crime and progressive prosecutors.
 But Mr Zeldin’s messaging on both bail reform and Mr Bragg echo similar reactionary agendas in races across the US.

 That state outlaws abortion at 15 weeks of pregnancy.
-There are no current Florida laws that criminalise gender-affirming care or transgender people or pregnant people.
+There are no current Florida laws that criminalise gender-affirming care, transgender people or pregnant people.

 And in the weeks before Election Day, Pennsylvania Republican lawmakers are seeking to impeach the twice-elected prosecutor in Philadelphia.

-In the Pennsylvania Senate race, GOP candidate Memhet Oz and GOP campaigns have launched a barrage of ads targeting Democratic candidate John Fetterman, baselessly painted by the Oz campaign as “the most pro-murderer candidate in America.”
+In the Pennsylvania Senate race, GOP candidate Mehmet Oz and GOP campaigns have launched a barrage of ads targeting Democratic candidate John Fetterman, baselessly painted by the Oz campaign as “the most pro-murderer candidate in America”.

 Public perception of rising crime

-Note: This story was initially published on 31 October and has been updated with developments